 2. Auto loop

-Auto loop works exactly the same way as the loop encoders – they are two ways of controlling the same feature.
+Auto loop works exactly the same way as the loop encoders – there are two ways of controlling the same feature.
 Tap a pad to trigger an auto loop: The pad to its left will trigger an auto loop half its size, the one to the right, double its size.
 Tap again to turn off.

 3. Touch FX